 In England we had reduced religious concerns and Alice basically continued her Irish life in England, though later generations of the family adapted more to Britain as many other Irish did to Britain or to the Americas or the Australias.
 When in Leicester I entered the nearest school which was the rather poor Dale Secondary, but 1 year later won a place in Moat Intermediate school and from there to Gateway Grammar school where the Headmaster insisted I must do Physics at Imperial College London and I would be a great physicist.Though offered a Physics place at Imperial, not requiring A-level maths but requiring A-level Biology which required good drawing that I am still no good at.
 I was actually taught some higher maths at the time though I did not sit the exam.
 So having problems getting onto a physics degree, the first degree I took was a University of London BSc in Biology with Chemistry – and I dropped that after 2 years.
 I then did a lot of private study, mainly of physics theory, physics history and philosophy since these remained strong interests.
 Later I successfully completed two part-time post-graduate studies in Law and Politics or more precisely in Socio-Legal Studies both with Distinction.
+On request I took a lead role in getting those courses official UK recognition.
 And in 1987 I successfully completed a BSc Honours at London’s City University in Sociology with Economics, the first year of which included Philosophy.
 The excellent Philosophy Professor tried hard to convince me to major in Philosophy, but I somewhat reluctantly felt the need for a degree with a better chance of helping to feed the family that I had recently started and the university was under government funding and other pressure to stop teaching Philosophy which it soon did.